 Top 10 foods that should be in the diet of a lactation mother

-We have prepared for you a list of products that are necessary for mothers who feed their babies.
+We have prepared a list of products that are necessary for mothers who feed their babies.

-We already know that the general health of the child depends on the mother’s diet.
+We already know that the child’s general health depends on the mother’s diet.

 So let’s learn more about how you can diversify your diet: